 On a chilly night in 2014, Nassir Geiger left his house an innocent man with a 2000 Buick LeSabre and $580 cash in his pocket – his paycheck for the week.
 He drove to a nearby McDonald’s for a late-night snack.
-By the time he returned home the next morning, Philadelphia police would take all that away.
+But by the time he returned home the next morning, Philadelphia police would have taken all that away.

 “I was scared,” Geiger recalled.
 “I had never been to jail before.”

-Geiger’s only “crime” had been seeing a familiar face in the Northeast Philly McDonald’s parking lot.
+Geiger’s only “crime” had been seeing a familiar face in the parking lot of the Northeast Philly McDonald's.
 As he paused to say hello to a coworker from the city’s Streets Department, he drew the attention of undercover narcotics police.
 Two plainclothes officers, suspecting the harmless interaction had been a drug deal, followed Geiger on his way home.
 Brandishing their firearms, they charged his car.
 After the stop, Geiger watched helplessly as one officer confiscated his wages, while another hopped into his Buick and sped away.

-Except there were no drugs to be found.
-And Geiger, a longtime sanitation worker with no criminal record, would never be charged with a crime.
-But thanks to the city’s controversial civil asset forfeiture program, he would still go to jail for the night and leave the next morning, penniless and on foot.
+There were no drugs to be found.
+Geiger, a longtime sanitation worker with no criminal record, would never be charged with a crime.
+But thanks to the city’s controversial civil asset forfeiture program, he would go to jail for the night and leave, the next morning, penniless and on foot.

-In the name of ongoing narcotics investigations, civil asset forfeiture allows Philadelphia police to seize millions in cash, cars and homes each year from ordinary citizens, even when charges aren’t brought.
-But what happens to these assets after seizure – and eventually funneled into secretive municipal bank accounts – remains one of the biggest mysteries in Philadelphia law enforcement.
+In the name of furthering narcotics investigations, civil asset forfeiture allows Philadelphia police to seize millions in cash, cars and homes each year from ordinary citizens, even in cases where charges are never sought.
+But what happens to these assets after they're seized – and liquidated into secretive municipal bank accounts – remains one of the biggest mysteries in Philadelphia law enforcement.

 For more than two decades, the District Attorney’s Office has refused to disclose – even to City Council members – exactly what it does with the millions in sometimes-ill-gotten gains confiscated through civil asset forfeiture.
-But now, long-hidden financial documents obtained through a Right-to-Know request filed by City&State PA and Philly Weekly outline nearly $7 million in secretive expenditures, spanning the past five years.
+But now, long-hidden financial documents obtained through a Right-to-Know request filed by City&State PA and Philadelphia Weekly outlined nearly $7 million in secretive expenditures, spanning the past five years.

 The records depict a slush fund for DA and police spending that runs the gamut from the mundane to the downright bizarre, all enabled by laws that empower police to seize property from individuals sometimes merely suspected of criminal activity.
 In one instance, the forfeiture “bank” helped top off the salary of a former DA staffer who once served as campaign manager to now-jailed former District Attorney Seth Williams.
 (The office maintains these expenses were appropriate and eventually reimbursed.)
 Other forfeiture dollars paid for at least one contract that appears to have violated city ethics guidelines – construction work awarded to a company linked to one of the DA’s own staff detectives.
 (The DAO said it is now conducting an “internal investigation” into these payments.)